Employee Accommodations

 Employees seeking accommodations must schedule an appointment with DSS to request accommodations and auxiliary aids.

 The functional impact of the disability is considered to determine the type of accommodations that are appropriate.
-When determining accommodations, DSS considers the essential functions of the position, limitations imposed by the employee’s disability, barriers in the environment, and the nature and cost of accommodation.
+When determining accommodations, DSS considers the essential functions of the position, limitations imposed by the employee’s disability, barriers in the environment, and the nature and cost of other burdens of the accommodation.

-Once eligibility is determined, the employee and supervisor are notified in writing, and reasonable accommodations are implemented expeditiously.
-It is your responsibility to notify DSS and/or your supervisor if your accommodations are no longer working or they are no longer needed.
+If DSS determines that an accommodation should be provided, the employee and supervisor are notified in writing, and reasonable accommodations are implemented expeditiously.
+It is your responsibility to notify DSS and/or your supervisor if your accommodations are no longer working or if they are no longer needed.

 Employee Accommodation Request Form